wbaopaul/rGMAP/README.md

 ```
 ## Usage
 * Input:
-  - The Input is either a 3 columns Hi-C map for a given chromosome, with each row represents the start bin, end bin and the contact number for a contact
+  - The Input is either a 3 columns Hi-C map for a given chromosome, with each row represents the start bin index, end bin index and the normalized counts (score) for a contact
   - Or a n by n contact matrix, n is the total number of bins for a chromosome

 * Output: